Menu Back toWho Should Pay for Expanded Access?

 - Assistant Professor, Division of Medical Ethics, Dept of Population Health

-- NYU Langone Health, United States
+- NYU Grossman School of Medicine, United States

 Non-trial preapproval access involves costs: in producing product, in tracking safety and efficacy outcomes, and in developing a fair allocation strategy.
 Who is currently paying these costs?
 Who should be paying for these costs, and why?

 Learning Objective : Describe legal, regulatory, and ethical issues concerning who should pay for preapproval access-related costs; Identify costs and paying parties within current legal and regulatory frameworks, US and abroad; Evaluate different payment strategies from the perspective of multiple stakeholders.

 - Bionical Emas, United Kingdom